OpenDance: Multimodal Controllable 3D Dance Generation with Large-scale Internet Data: Abstract

 \section{Abstract}

-Music-driven dance generation offers significant creative potential yet faces considerable challenges.
-The absence of fine-grained multimodal data and the difficulty of flexible multi-conditional generation limit previous works on generation controllability and diversity in practice.
-In this paper, we build \textit{\dataset}, an extensive human dance dataset comprising over 101 hours across 14 distinct genres.
-Each sample has five modalities to facilitate robust cross-modal learning: RGB video, audio, 2D keypoints, 3D motion, and fine-grained textual descriptions from human arts.
-Furthermore, we propose \textit{\model}, a unified masked modeling framework for controllable dance generation conditioned on music and arbitrary combinations of text prompts, keypoints, or character positioning.
-Comprehensive experiments demonstrate that \model achieves high-fidelity and flexible controllability.
-Project page: \url{https://open-dance.github.io}.
+Music-driven 3D dance generation offers significant creative potential, yet practical applications demand versatile and multimodal control.
+As the highly dynamic and complex human motion covering various styles and genres, dance generation requires satisfying diverse conditions beyond just music (\eg, spatial trajectories, keyframe gestures, or style descriptions).
+However, the absence of a large-scale and richly annotated dataset severely hinders progress.
+In this paper, we build \textit{\dataset}, an extensive human dance dataset comprising over 100 hours across 14 genres and 147 subjects.
+Each sample has rich annotations to facilitate robust cross-modal learning: 3D motion, paired music, 2D keypoints, trajectories, and expert-annotated text descriptions.
+Furthermore, we propose \textit{\model}, a unified masked modeling framework for controllable dance generation, including a disentangled auto-encoder and a multimodal joint-prediction Transformer. \model supports generation conditioned on music and arbitrary combinations of text, keypoints, or trajectories.
+Comprehensive experiments demonstrate that our work achieves high-fidelity synthesis with strong diversity and realistic physical contacts, while also offering flexible control over spatial and stylistic conditions.
+Project Page: \url{https://open-dance.github.io}.